dkloving/CS109A_Project/docs/index.md

 ### Results, Conclusions, and Future Work

 Our project goal was to establish the viability of the census dataset for further work on explaining violent crime rates.
 In order to obtain confident results, we used bootstrapping while observing model scores.
-This revelaed that the subset of census features we selected does have reliable predictive ability, and b
+This revelaed that the subset of census features we selected does have reliable predictive ability, and by extension so does the census dataset as a whole.

->Show and interpret your results.
-Summarize your results, the strengths and short-coming of your results, and speculated on how you might address these short-comings if given more time
+We also discovered a few specific areas of future inquiry.
+Most significantly, the opposing effects of food stamp benefits and poverty suggest a complicated story waiting to be revealed.
+The accuracy gained by using deep neural networks also suggests

 *Todo*